Dynatronics Corporation (DYNT) Bundle

 Year established

-The company was established in 1979, stepping into the burgeoning market for physical medicine devices.
+The company's predecessor, Dynatronics Research Company, was established in 1979, stepping into the burgeoning market for physical medicine devices.

 Original location

-It began its operations near Salt Lake City, Utah, an area that supported its early growth.
+Operations began near Salt Lake City, Utah, an area that supported its early growth in the medical technology space.

 Founding team members

-Kelvyn H. Cullimore Jr. founded the company, serving as its driving force for many years.
+Kelvyn H. Cullimore Jr. and his father founded the company, with Mr. Cullimore Jr. serving as the driving force and holding the President and CEO roles for many years, beginning in 1992.

 Initial capital/funding